 The helmet liner is a crucial part of a helmet, as the lining also consists of the shock-absorbing layer under the outer layer.

 The durability of this protective layer is crucial to passing impact tests.

 It should not deteriorate due to sweat, cosmetics or hair products, and also, the comfort layer should not cause any skin irritation.

 Two key new changes occurred when it came to Visors and Sun Visors.

-The first change was a new high-speed particle test has been introduced for visors whereby a steel ball will be shot at the visor at a speed of 180mph.
+The first change was a new high-speed particle test for visors whereby a steel ball will be shot at the visor at a speed of 180mph.

-The visor should not deform, split into two or more pieces, fracture, and the visor housing should still be able to hold the visor in position.
+The visor should not deform, split into two or more pieces, fracture, and the visor housing should still hold the visor in position.

-This test is to make sure visors can withstand potential projectiles like stones that may on occasion hit a rider’s helmet.
+This test makes sure visors can withstand potential projectiles like stones that may, on occasion, hit a rider’s helmet.

 The second change was the detailing of specifications for sun visors.

-Many manufacturers in the last 20 years have started to produce helmets with internal sun visors that flip down between the riders eyes and main visor.
+In the last 20 years, many manufacturers have started to produce helmets with internal sun visors that flip down between the riders eyes and main visor.